-The Federal Reserve responded by increasing the interest rates seven times, from 2.5% to 5.5%, over the fiscal year.
-Potential recessionary concerns lingered throughout the year due to the impacts of interest rate increases.
-However, concerns were not realized due largely to the strong jobs market that yielded a low U.S. unemployment rate of 3.6% in June 2023.
+The Federal Reserve responded by increasing the interest rate from 5.25% to 5.50% in July 2024, and held rates steady throughout the remainder of the fiscal year.
+Potential recessionary concerns lingered throughout the fiscal year due to the impacts of interest rate increases.
+However, concerns were not realized due to the strong jobs market that yielded a low U.S. unemployment rate of 4.1% in June 2024.

 The local economy, mirroring the national economy, experienced a robust jobs market and across-the-board price increases.
-In June 2023, the unemployment rate in San Diego County was 4.0%, well below California's unemployment rate of 4.6%.
+In June 2023, the unemployment rate in San Diego County was 4.5%, below California's unemployment rate of 5.2%.

 Price increases were also seen in the local housing market, helping boost the District's property tax revenues.
-The California Association of Realtors published that the median price of an existing detached single-family home in San Diego County in June 2022 was 3% higher than a year ago.
+The California Association of Realtors published that the median price of an existing detached single-family home in San Diego County in June 2023 was 1% higher than a year before.